theloosygoose/Lazy_Rodent/README.md

 # Project_HiddenMixer
-code for a robot that i am making with Arduino UNO
+Work in progress that will run a robot that can view the surrounding area using Lidar.